ibm-cloud-docs/log-analysis/streaming.md

 For information on how to configure streaming, see [Configuring streaming](/docs/log-analysis?topic=log-analysis-streaming-configure).

-In addition, consider the following information:
+Consider the following information when streaming data to an {{site.data.keyword.messagehub}} instance:
 - You must have **manager** role to configure streaming in the {{site.data.keyword.la_short}} instance.
 This role includes the **logdna.dashboard.manage** IAM action role that allows a user to perform admin tasks such as configure streaming.
 - When you configure streaming, the {{site.data.keyword.la_full_notm}} instance and the {{site.data.keyword.messagehub}} instance must be provisioned in the same account.
 - To connect the {{site.data.keyword.la_full_notm}} instance to the {{site.data.keyword.messagehub}} instance, you need the following information: